pandas-dev/pandas/doc/source/development/roadmap.rst

 missing values are cast to object), ``pd.NaT`` in datetimelike data.
 For categorical or interval data, they return ``np.nan`` on access even when the categories or intervals are datetime-like.
 Integer data cannot store missing data or are cast to float.
+In addition, ``NaN`` has different semantics as "nulls" in many other data tools.

 Long term, we want to introduce consistent missing value handling accross the different data types: all data types should support missing values and with the same behaviour.

-To this end, a new experimental ``pd.NA`` scalar to be used as missing value indicator has already been added in pandas 1.0 (and used in the experimental nullable dtypes).
-Further work is needed to integrate this with other data types, and to provide a path forward to make this the default in a future version of pandas.
+To this end, a new experimental ``pd.NA`` scalar that can be used as missing value indicator and with a behaviour that deviates from ``np.nan`` has already been added in pandas 1.0 (and used in the experimental nullable dtypes).
+Further work and research is needed to integrate these new semantics with other data types, and to provide a path forward to make this the default in a future version of pandas.